-On returning to Australia Roy Bird made contact with Ralph Glockemann the inventor of the pump.
+On returning to Australia Roy Bird made contact with Ralph Glockemann, the inventor of the pump.
 An agreement was brokered giving Roy permission to manufacture 30 units as a trial run.
 After several months of negotiations a manufacturer was found.
-Ralph and Roy traveled to China to inspect the new product and to see if the quality was of highest standard.
+Ralph and Roy travelled to China to inspect the new product and to see if the quality was of highest standard.

 The pumps are also used around the world, including New Zealand, Thailand, Cambodia, Canada and Alaska, and the company is keen to develop markets everywhere.
 It considers the small lighter Aquarius to have huge potential with small-scale farmers and for humanitarian WaSH projects.

-Roy believes the company will concentrate on building exports over the next five years.
-There is enormous potential in developing countries for this type of self-powered pump as it runs without electricity or fuel such as petrol and diesel which are hard to come by and expensive for the local populations.
+There is unlimited potential in developing countries for this type of self-powered pump as it runs without electricity or fuel, while petrol, diesel and electricity are often hard to come by and expensive for the local populations.